MaGS: Reconstructing and Simulating Dynamic 3D Objects with Mesh-adsorbed Gaussian Splatting: Introduction

 \section{Introduction}

-The human visual system can simultaneously capture the 3D appearance (reconstruction) and infer the probable motions (simulation) of dynamic objects from a monocular video.
+The human visual system can simultaneously capture 3D appearance (reconstruction) and infer dynamic objects' probable motions (simulation) from a monocular video.
 In contrast, computer vision and graphics typically treat 3D reconstruction and simulation as distinct tasks.
-Over the years, various reconstruction methods have emerged~\cite{luo2019pmvsnet,luo2020attention,wang2020mesh,wang2023adaptive,min2023entangled}.
+Over the years, various reconstruction methods have emerged~\cite{snavely_photo_2006,furukawa_accurate_2010,mildenhall_nerf_2020,kerbl_3d_2023}.
 These methods represent the geometry and appearance of a 3D scene from multi-view images, either implicitly or explicitly, and subsequently render photo-realistic novel views based on the 3D representation.
-Neural Radiance Fields (NeRF)\cite{mildenhall_nerf_2021}, an implicit method, utilizes volume rendering techniques to bridge 2D and 3D spaces.
-To expedite NeRF, approaches such as neural hashing~\cite{muller_instant_2022} and tri-plane~\cite{hu_tri-miprf_2023,fridovich-keil_k-planes_2023} representations have been introduced.
-Explicit methods represent a 3D scene more concretely using such as 3D points as rendering primitives, with representative methods including PointRF~\cite{zhang_differentiable_2022} and Pulsar~\cite{lassner_pulsar_2021}.
-More recently, 3D Gaussian Splatting (3DGS) has demonstrated significant improvements in rendering quality and speed~\cite{kerbl_3d_2023,chen_survey_2024}, and has been extended to 4D scene reconstruction ~\cite{wu_4d_2023,yang_deformable_2023,yang_real-time_2024,miao_pla4d_2024}.
-These representations, whether explicit or implicit, do not impose substantial prior information on the reconstructed object, enabling flexible application across various scenes.
+Neural Radiance Fields (NeRF)~\cite{mildenhall_nerf_2020}, an implicit method, utilizes volume rendering techniques to bridge 2D and 3D spaces.
+Explicit methods represent a 3D scene concretely by using rendering primitives, such as 3D points, with PointRF~\cite{zhang_differentiable_2022} and Pulsar~\cite{lassner_pulsar_2021} being representative approaches.
+More recently, 3D Gaussian Splatting (3DGS) has demonstrated significant improvements in rendering quality and speed~\cite{kerbl_3d_2023,chen_survey_2024}, and has been extended to 4D scene reconstruction ~\cite{wu_4d_2023,yang_deformable_2023,yang_real-time_2023,miao_pla4d_2024}.
+These explicit or implicit representations do not impose prior information about the entity on the reconstructed object, ensuring its flexible application in various scenarios.